pfmcoder/ridemap/README.md

   * There wasn't any time spent on tuning the configuration parameters of the QuadTree, it might be tuned appropriately
   * Look into using Google s2 library (didn't make use of it here because wasn't sure about getting the bindings setup)
   * Clean up the look and feel when no box is selected, now there are just empty fields
+  * Add the heatmap scale to the page and make the heatmap relative to the area selected

 #### Scaling
   Right now the entirety of the application is a single Python process.
 This has a couple of issues: